Sudheesh2609/Semantic_Search/README.md

 4. Make sure you have the necessary API keys for Pinecone and OpenAI.
 Update the `vector_search.py` and `qa.py` files with your respective API keys.

+5. First run the files: `vector_search.py`, `qa.py` and `utils.py`
-5. Run the application using the following command:
+6. Run the application `main.py` using the following command:
 ```
 streamlit run main.py
 ```
-6. Access the application by opening the provided local URL in your web browser.
+7. Access the streamlit application by opening the provided local URL in your web browser.

 ## Example